Best DIY Cleaners for Cleaning a Glass Stove Top

 Glass Stove Top Cleaning Tips

-When your glass stove top is lacking that cook-on-me luster, it’s probably time to clean the stove cooking surface.
+When your cooking surface is lacking that cook-on-me luster, it’s probably time to clean the glass stove top.
 But before you set out to get rid of those food stains and dark burn marks, it’s important to keep these cleaning tips in mind:

 - Wait to clean the glass stove top until it is cool.
 You don’t want to put any cleaners on a hot stove top.